Although some violations of environmental legislation are criminal in nature, not all of them are.

 Any enforcement action must be proportionate and appropriate, and prosecution is stated to be a last resort.
 This page is meant to serve as a reference for the many penalties that are accessible.

 Warning – this will set out the offence believed to have been committed, the corrective action expected to be taken within a set time and what will happen if action is not taken.

 Formal caution – can be imposed where a prosecution could be commenced, the offender admits the offence and consents to be cautioned.

 Prosecution fixed penalty – can be imposed for certain offences, if it is not paid a prosecution can follow.

 Prosecution – the Agency must be sure there is a realistic prospect of conviction, and it is in the public interest to prosecute.

-When the Agency decides to impose a civil sanction (except a stop notice) they will serve a notice of intent; provide an opportunity to make written representations within 28 days; consider any representations; make a final decision and notify you with concise reasons for the decision.
+When the Agency decides to impose a civil sanction (other than a stop notice), they will serve you with a notice of intent, give you 28 days to submit written representations, examine any representations, make a final decision, and notify you with brief reasons for the decision.

 Compliance notice – to require the offender to come back into compliance or where advice has been given but not followed.